 Perhaps Kelly cares so much for the mansion and gardens because, like the owners over the past 200 years, Houmas House is his home.
 In fact, his bedroom is even part of the house tour.

 While visiting the second floor, also be sure to ask about Bette Davis, Joan Crawford, and Olivia de Havilland and the feud that took place at Houmas House plantation during the filming of the 1964 movie, ”Hush, Hush, Sweet Charlotte.”

-That is but one of many movies filmed there.
+That is but one of the many movies filmed there.
 You can even see the bed where Bette Davis slept.

-But Houmas House offers more than just a glimpse at a rich and remarkable past, it also offers modern-day amenities, like a large gift shop visitors love to peruse and the dark and inviting Turtle Bar, where guests can sip a Southern mint julep or a Coca-Cola.
+But Houmas House offers more than just a glimpse at a rich and remarkable past, it also offers modern-day amenities, like a large gift shop visitors, love to peruse and the dark and inviting Turtle Bar, where guests can sip a Southern mint julep or a Coca-Cola.

-There are also several inviting restaurants on site, all under the masterful direction of chef Joseph Dicapo, including an intimate, romantic fine dining experience Latil’s Landing in the historic French house section of the mansion; breakfast or a casual evening dinner in the airy and elegant Carriage House restaurant; a garden courtyard lunch at Café Burnside; as well as time to enjoy the fruits of the vine in the impressive Wine Cellars of Houmas House.
+There are also several inviting restaurants on-site, all under the masterful direction of chef Joseph Dicapo, including an intimate, romantic fine dining experience Latil’s Landing in the historic French house section of the mansion; breakfast or a casual evening dinner in the airy and elegant Carriage House restaurant; a garden courtyard lunch at Café Burnside; as well as time to enjoy the fruits of the vine in the impressive Wine Cellars of Houmas House.